d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 #@save
 def reorg_train_valid(data_dir, labels, valid_ratio):
-    # The number of examples of the class with the least examples in the
+    # The number of examples of the class that has the fewest examples in the
     # training dataset
     n = collections.Counter(labels.values()).most_common()[-1][1]
     # The number of examples per class for the validation set